Wednesday's prep results: Garfield, Nathan Hale to meet in semifinal of Oregon tournament

 Garfield 74, West Linn (OR) 72

 Jaylen Nowell scored 32 and J’Raan Brooks had 27 as Garfield fended off West Linn in the quarterfinal of the Les Schwab Invitational in Hillsboro, Ore.
 The Bulldogs will face Metro League rival Nathan Hale in the semifinal, with the winner likely facing Maxprep.com’s No. 1 nationally-ranked Sierra Canyon in the final.
-Spokane’s Gonzaga Prep is the other semifinalist.
+Gonzaga from Washington D.C. is the other semifinalist.

 Nathan Hale 85, Clackamas (OR) 75